n303p4/kitsuchan-2/README.md

 have to install it specifically.

-It is suggested that you use Fedora or Arch Linux if you use a Linux host for the bot, as these distributions ships recent software versions by default, and Kitsuchan's version requirements can be fairly aggressive.
+It is suggested that you use Fedora or Arch Linux if you use a Linux host for the bot, as these distributions ship recent software versions by default, and Kitsuchan's version requirements can be fairly aggressive.

 The bot should include a sample configuration file called `config.example.json`.
 Rename it to